 Once you are done treating and at maximum medical improvement or MMI, your attorney will gather all of your medical bills, medical expenses, the police report, documentation of any lost wages, evidence of any permanent disability, and any evidence to indicate your pain and suffering that you’ve endured, and will send a demand letter to the rear driver’s insurance company to compensate you for your pain and suffering.

 Even if the rear driver has little coverage or no auto insurance whatsoever, a claim can still be filed under your uninsured or underinsured motorist policy.
 Or, even if you are found to be partially at fault, a claim can still be filed under the comparative negligence doctrine, in which your pain and suffering shall be according to what degree you are at fault.

 When your attorney files a demand to seek compensation for damages, they are seeking damages and compensation on your behalf for the pain and suffering you’ve endured.
-Pain and suffering is proven by a number of factors, most common of which is the medical expenses endured.
-The higher the medical expenses and bills, theoretically, the more pain and suffering is you may have endured.
+Pain and suffering are proven by a number of factors, the most common of which is the medical expenses endured.
+The higher the medical expenses and bills, theoretically, the more pain and suffering you may have endured.